Sam Groth: 2015

-Groth started the 2015 season at the 2015 Brisbane International, where he was awarded a wild card into the main draw.
-He defeated defending champion Lleyton Hewitt in round one, and then Łukasz Kubot in the second round before losing to eventual finalist Milos Raonic in the quarter-finals 6–7^{(5–7)}, 6–3, 6–7^{(2–7)}.
+Groth started the 2015 season at the 2015 Brisbane International, where he was awarded a wildcard into the main draw.
+He defeated defending champion and compatriot Lleyton Hewitt in the first round, and then Łukasz Kubot in the second round before losing to eventual finalist Milos Raonic in the quarterfinals 6–7^{(5–7)}, 6–3, 6–7^{(2–7)}.

-At the Australian Open, Groth defeated Filip Krajinović in round one, Thanasi Kokkinakis in round two before losing to Bernard Tomic in round 3.
+At the Australian Open, Groth defeated Filip Krajinović in the first round, compatriot Thanasi Kokkinakis in the second round before losing to another compatriot Bernard Tomic in the third round.
 This was his best grand slam performance to date.
-In February, Groth headed to North America and lost in round 2 of Memphis to eventual runner-up Kevin Anderson.
-Groth lost in round 1 of Delray, Acapulco, Indian Wells and Miami.
-He then played the 2015 U.S. Men's Clay Court Championships and defeated Víctor Estrella Burgos in the first round.
-He then played top seed Feliciano López in the second round but lost in straight sets.
+In February, Groth headed to North America and lost in the second round of the Memphis Open to eventual runner-up Kevin Anderson.
+Groth lost in the first round of the Delray Beach Open, Abierto Mexicano Telcel, Indian Wells and the Miami Open.
+He then played the U.S. Men's Clay Court Championships and defeated Víctor Estrella Burgos in the first round.
+He then played top seed Feliciano López in the second round where he lost in straight sets.

 Groth then played at the Santaizi Challenger as the 2nd seed.
 He cruised through to the final where he defeated Konstantin Kravchuk to win the title.
 His next tournament was the Busan Open where he was again the 2nd seed.
 He defeated compatriot Alex Bolt in the first round but then lost to Franko Škugor.
-At the 2015 French Open, Groth led 21st seed Pablo Cuevas by a set in round 1, before losing in 4 sets.
+At the French Open, Groth led 21st seed Pablo Cuevas by a set in the first round, before being run down in 4 sets.

 Groth with Sergiy Stakhovsky at the 2015 Wimbledon Championships.

 Groth started his grass court season at the Manchester Challenger where he reached the final and defeated compatriot Luke Saville to win the title.
-He then competed at the ATP 2015 Mercedes Cup where he defeated Sergiy Stakhovsky in the first round.
-He then scored his first top 20 win by defeating world number 12 Feliciano López to reach the quarter-final.
-At Wimbledon, Groth defeated 31st seed Jack Sock in round 1, compatriot James Duckworth in round 2 and set up a round 3 match against Roger Federer.
+He then competed at the ATP Mercedes Cup where he defeated Sergiy Stakhovsky in the first round.
+He then scored his first top 20 win by defeating world number 12 Feliciano López to reach the quarterfinal.
+At Wimbledon, Groth defeated 31st seed Jack Sock in the round of 128, compatriot James Duckworth in the round 64 to set up a third round match against Roger Federer.